Multi-parameter Module Approximation: an efficient and interpretable invariant for multi-parameter persistence modules with guarantees: The case of interval decomposable modules

+\svg{interval_small_hole}{1}{ Example of interval module in dimension $n=3$ with large facets, small holes and some facets with the same codirection close to each other.
+The support of the module can be constructed by taking the (closed) red and (open) green $L$-shaped sets on \textbf{(Left)}, and glue them together as shown in \textbf{(Middle)}.
+While arbitrarily large facets can be created using this construction, the resulting interval always contains a small hole and large facets of same codirection that are close to each other.
+Because of this, it is possible to find a (blue) diagonal line that goes through the support without intersecting it, while lines in its surrounding set will detect some facets. \textbf{(Right)} View of the interval from the top showing the hole and the spatially close facets (showed in bold font).
+This is an example where Assumptions 1 and 4 of Definition~\ref{def:delta_discretely_presented} are satisfied, while Assumptions 2 and 3 are not.} \end{remark}

-The main advantage of $\delta$-grids and $\delta$-discretely presented modules is that they ensure that Algorithm~\ref{algo:label_endpoints} can identify every single facet with a corresponding label.
+The main advantage of $\delta$-discretely presented modules is that they ensure that Algorithm~\ref{algo:label_endpoints} can identify every single facet with a corresponding label. \\

-\begin{lemma} Let $\delta > 0$ and $K$ be a compact rectangle of $\R^n$.
-Let $I$ be a $ \delta$-discretely presented interval module in $K$, and let $L$ be a $\delta$-grid of $K^{2\delta}$.
-Then, there is a bijection between the facets of $I$ and the labels identified by Algorithm~\ref{algo:label_endpoints}. \end{lemma}
+\begin{lemma}[{Labels are exact}] Let $\delta > 0$ and $K$ be a rectangle in $\R^n$.
+Let ${\induced I}$ be a $ \delta$-discretely presented interval module in $K$, and let $L:=L_\delta(K^{2\delta})$ be the $\delta$-grid of lines of the offset $K^{2\delta}$.
+Then, there exists a bijection between the facets of $I$ and the labels identified by Algorithm~\ref{algo:label_endpoints}. \end{lemma}

 \begin{proof} We first prove the result for birthpoints and facets of $\lowerb{I}$.